ahhz/raster/documentation/functions/random_distribution_raster.md

 `rows` and `cols` must be positive.

 ## Complexity
 The raster of random values makes use of a buffer of blockwise precomputed random values.
-In the construction a random seed is calculated for each block and hence the complexity is O(n) where n is the number of blocks (and hence logically it is also O(m) where m is the number of pixels).
-However there are many fewer blocks than pixels (by default by a factor of 512 x 512 = 262144), so in many situations this cost of construction can be neglected.
+In the construction a random seed is calculated for each block and hence the complexity is O(n) where n is the number of blocks (and hence logically it is also O(m) where m is the number of cells).
+However there are many fewer blocks than cells (by default by a factor of 512 x 512 = 262144), so in many situations this cost of construction can be neglected.

 ## Example of use